Wednesday, April 25, 2018

 4. When the decapitated flatworm grows a new brain, it is able to remember its previous learning, because it is retrieving memories not from its newly regenerated brain but from its soul or mini-soul that was never damaged.

 The experimental results of McConnell and Levin are inconsistent with the idea that memories are stored only in brains, but are quite consistent with the scenario above.
 These experiments should come as no surprise to anyone who has studied the research of Karl Lashley.
 Lashley spent years doing experiments with a variety of animals to determine how much memory was affected by removal or damage to parts of the brains.
 He found many examples of animals remembering things well even after large parts of their brains had been removed.
-See the beginning of this post for some examples.

 Are there any other experiments hinting at the existence of a soul?
 Yes, but they involve not animals but human beings.
 The experiments I refer to are experiments involving ESP and remote-viewing.
 Innumerable scientific papers have been published documenting positive results in such experiments.
 In the case of the Joseph Rhine experiments at Duke University, we have experiments showing spectacular results that we would not expect to see merely by chance even if everyone on the planet was tested for ESP.